 Involvement in student organizations is strongly encouraged at South Dakota School of Mines and Technology.
 Through co-curricular involvement, students develop their leadership skills, and gain real-life experiences in collaboration, critical thinking, and time management.
-There are more than 80 organizations at School of Mines, with new ones being created throughout the year.
-To find out how to get involved in any of these organizations, or to get information about starting an organization, contact the Student Activities and Leadership Center.
+There are more than 80 organizations at the School of Mines, with new ones being created throughout the year.
+To find out how to get involved in any of these organizations, or to get information about starting an organization, contact the SALC.